hemantasapkota/hemantasapkota.github.io/_src/content/posts/thoughts-on-being-a-freelancer.md

     - "ODesk"
 ---

 The other day I took a few skills tests for Java, Node.JS and IOS Development on [ODesk](http://www.odesk.com), and was surprisingly happy with the results.
+Although, I admit I could've done better with IOS.

 ![][1]

+You can take retests on Odesk after a month of taking the original one.
+It's been a while since I have worked on real IOS project that utlises the core IOS SDK.

+I'm also looking forward to getting up to the speed with IOS 7 SDK updates.
+Looks like http://ios7.codeschool.com/ is perfect for this.

 [1]: images/hemanta-odesk-tests.png